Medically Reviewed by Dr Chua Zi Wei.

 - Smoking – cigarette smoking damages the blood vessels; combined with reduced mobility, smoking also increases pressure ulcer risk.

 Stages of Pressure Ulcers

 Different pressure ulcer stages exhibit various signs and require diverse interventions.
 Below are the different pressure sore stages, their symptoms, and the kind of care required.

 Stage 1 Pressure Ulcer

-Individuals with stage 1 pressure ulcers do not have broken skin; but the affected area looks discoloured (blue, red, or black).
+Individuals with stage 1 pressure ulcers do not have broken skin; but the affected area appears red.
 The area may also present a different temperature and texture from the surrounding area.

 If you see stage 1 pressure ulcer, the following care instructions will help:

 - Remove pressure from the area.
 One of the best ways to do this is to change position.

 - Inspect for other contributing factors and remove them where possible.